Mitch Molloy: Return To Minor Leagues

 Molloy returned to the Sabres for the 1990–91 season, but was assigned to Rochester prior to the start of the 1990–91 season.
 Molloy was one of four players who were suspended due to a pre-game fight with the Binghamton Rangers; the others being Rudy Poeschek, Tie Domi and then-teammate Steve Ludzik.
 The Sabres released Molloy after the season.

 Molloy spent the next two seasons with the St. Thomas Wildcats of the Colonial Hockey League before retiring after the completion of the 1992–93 season.

-Personal
+Personal life

-Since his retirement, Molloy has returned to Alberta where is now the Managing Director of capital markets at Peters & Co.
+Following his retirement, Molloy returned to Alberta where he worked as the Managing Director of capital markets at Peters & Co.
 Limited.
+Molloy died on March 3, 2024, at the age of 58.